 Dr. Im received a BSN with an honor (magna cum laude) and a MPH from Seoul National University.
 She received her second Master's degree (MSN) from the University of California, San Francisco (UCSF), and a PhD in nursing from UCSF.
 She also had 1.5 years of postdoctoral study at UCSF.

 Dr. Im's most outstanding contribution to nursing is a research program that adopts Internet and computer technologies to eliminate gender and ethnic disparities.
 She has taken the lead in this burgeoning field, and her current studies are among the first of their kind to use these technologies to build nursing knowledge.
-She has also gained national and international recognition as a methodologist and theorist in international cross-cultural women's health research through more than 300 papers, abstracts, and chapters (more than 110 refereed journal articles) and over 200 international and national multi-disciplinary presentations (keynote, invited or refereed).
+She has also gained national and international recognition as a methodologist and theorist in international cross-cultural women's health through more than 300 papers, abstracts, and chapters (over 120 refereed journal articles) and over 200 international and national multi-disciplinary presentations.
 Dr. Im has been on dozens of research review panels of the NIH, and is currently a standing member of the Addressing Disparities (AD) merit review standing panel of the PCORI.
 Dr. Im is a senior editor of the Journal of Transcultural Nursing, is on the editorial boards of 3 top nursing journals including the Advances in Nursing Science and the Research in Nursing and Health, and is on 13 editorial review boards.

 Dr. Im's dedication to teaching and mentoring a new generation of scholars is reflected in her efforts made to individually mentor more than 30 doctoral and post-doctoral scholars, 70 undergraduate students, and 40 research assistants (since Sep.
 2002).
 Also, her national and international invited lectures, presentations, book chapters, and service activities represent her efforts to raise a next generation of nurses and to make advances in nursing science.
 Dr. Im has taught courses on nursing theory, nursing philosophy, critical literature review, and research methods.